wpnzach/ninja-forms-modal/readme.txt

 Now when anyone click that link your Ninja Forms will open in a very nice modal window.
 Coming soon we will be adding style definitions for the modal window to the Ninja Forms Layout & Styles Extension.

-Ninja Forms Modal uses jQuery Modal which is licensed under the MIT license [MIT License](http://opensource.org/licenses/MIT)
+Ninja Forms Modal uses jQuery Modal which is licensed under the [MIT License](http://opensource.org/licenses/MIT)

 == Installation ==